-Press the Settings tab in the main window and disable channels 2 and 3 (this will speed up measurements on channel I, which we will be using) by using the up/down buttons by the Channel box to select these channels and pressing Disable.
-Use the up/down buttons to return to channel I. Use the up/down (or ellipses) buttons by each box to select the required settings:
+Press the Settings tab in the main window and disable channels 2 and 3 (this will speed up measurements on channel 1, which we will be using) by using the up/down buttons by the Channel box to select these channels and pressing

+Disable.
+Use the up/down buttons to return to channel 1.
+Use the up/down or ellipses buttons by each box to select the required settings for the SPRT: